northstowekarate/northstowekarate.github.io/training/faq/index.md

 ---
-title: Frequently Asked Questions
+title: Northstowe Karate Club - Frequently Asked Questions
 layout: base.njk
-description: You must be aged 6+ to join.
-Please wear loose clothing suitable for sports to your first lesson.
+description: We teach both children and adults, age 6+.
+Please wear loose clothing suitable for sports to your first lesson that doesn't restrict your movement.
 ---

 ### What should I wear?